Mirzoev-Parviz/Merket-Place/README.md

-## Названия:
+## Name:
-  Маркетплейс
+  Marketplace

-## Описание проекта:
+## Project Description:
-Маркетплейс - это онлайн-платформа, которая позволяет продавцам продавать свои товары и услуги, а покупателям покупать их.
+Marketplace is an online platform that allows sellers to sell their products and services, and buyers to purchase them.

-## Установка
+## Installation:
-1. Клонируйте репозиторий на свой компьютер.
+1. Clone the repository to your computer.
-2. Установите все зависимости, используя команду go mod init.
+2. Install all dependencies using the command `go mod init`.
-3. Создайте файл .env и установите все необходимые переменные окружения.
+3. Create a `.env` file and set all necessary environment variables.
-4. Запустите приложение, используя команду go run ./cmd.
+4. Run the application using the command `go run ./cmd`.

-## Стек технологий:
+## Technology Stack:
-1.Golang
+1. Golang

-2.gin-gonic
+2. gin-gonic

-3.PostgreSQL
+3. PostgreSQL

-4.gORM
+4. gORM

-5.joho/godotenv
+5. joho/godotenv

-6.golang-jwt/jwt/v5
+6. golang-jwt/jwt/v5

-## Функции:
+## Features:
-1. CRUD для категорий
+1. CRUD for categories
-2. CRUD для продуктов
+2. CRUD for products
-3. CRUD для пользователей
+3. CRUD for users
-4. CRUD для мерчанты(магазин)
+4. CRUD for merchants (stores)
-5. CRUD для отзывов
+5. CRUD for reviews
-6. CRUD для корзины
+6. CRUD for the shopping cart
-7. Поиск по названию товара, категории
+7. Search by product name and category
-8. Фильтры(по категориям, магазину, по цене) и сортировка
+8. Filters (by category, store, price) and sorting
-9. Купить позже
+9. Buy later option
-10. История заказов
+10. Order history
-11. Остаток товара
+11. Product stock availability
-12. Статус(в наличии, предзаказ, скидка)
+12. Status (in stock, pre-order, discount)
-13. Рейтинг товара(кол-во заказов, кол-во звезд)
+13. Product rating (number of orders, number of stars)
-14. Рекомендации
+14. Recommendations
-15. Получить контактную информацию магазина
+15. Get store contact information

-## Автор
+## Author:
-Мирзоев Парвиз
+Mirzoev Parviz